awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-iam.md

 # IAM policy<a name="appinsights-iam"></a>

-To use CloudWatch Application Insights, you must create an [Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) and attach it to your IAM user identity\.
+To use CloudWatch Application Insights, you must create an [AWS Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) and attach it to your user, group, or role\.
+For more information about users, groups, and roles, see [IAM Identities \(users, user groups, and roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html)\.
 The IAM policy defines the user permissions\.

 **To create an IAM policy using the console**
 To create an IAM policy using the IAM console, perform the following steps\.